 Medical Marijuana for Chronic Pain.
 You Don't Need to Smoke It

 Medical marijuana does not need to be smoked to be effective at reducing pain.
-There are many ways to adjust the use of cannabis, which is one of the herb’s greatest strengths.
+There are many ways to customize the use of cannabis, which is one of the plant’s greatest strengths.
 Marijuana can be ingested, eaten, applied via a topical product, or inhaled via second-hand smoke, pipe or vaporizer.
 The first thing to know is the type of strain or variety that will work best for you.

 Types of Cannabis